-Value for money and added value40%
+Value for money and added value,

+including social value and net carbon reduction40%

 Conditions

 Applicants must not discuss their proposal with the National Park Authority Officers or Members or with third parties.

 It will be a condition of the appointment that the applicant will hold the Authority indemnified against any claims arising from the agreement whether caused by negligence or otherwise.
 The applicant will be required to carry professional indemnity cover of at least £5,000,000.